ivanov-gv/zpcg/README.md

 ### Path finding algorithm

 The bot uses its own path finding algorithm.
 It does not use Dijkstra or any other ways to solve the problem.
-The time and the memory complexity is O(n).
+The time complexity is const and the memory complexity is O(n).

 It built with some assumptions listed below.